abhigoel25/Smart-Contract-Research/docs/transductions.md

 #### The @transducible() decorator

 Agentics allows you to wrap any Python function and turn it into a transducible function, giving it native LLM-powered transformation capabilities.
 When decorated by @transducible(), they can also return either of the two outputs:
+- an instance of the target type, following regular python behaviour
 - an instance of type **Transduce** that wraps an instances of the source type, which will be ultimately send to the LLM to generate the required output.
-- an instance of the target type, following regular python behaviour.

 Below is an example of a transducible function invoking an LLM